hirosasada/hirosasada.github.io/README.md

 <span style="font-size:14pt">**Welcome to Hiro Sasada's website**</span>

 - **Hironori Sasada is Associate Professor of Japanese politics at the Research Faculty of Media and Communication, Hokkaido University.
-He is also the program coordinator of Hokkaido University's <font color="Red">[Modern Japanese Studies Program.](https://www.oia.hokudai.ac.jp/mjsp/)</font>** [MJSP website](https://www.oia.hokudai.ac.jp/mjsp/)
+He is also the program coordinator of Hokkaido University's <font color="Red">Modern Japanese Studies Program.</font>**

 ### About me